mikew/redux-easy-mode/README.md

 reduxSelectorSideEffect(
   (state: RootState) => state.some.value,
-  ({ value, previousValue, dispatch, getState }) => {
+  (value, previousValue, dispatch, getState) => {
     console.log('value:', value)
     console.log('previousValue:', previousValue)

-    // Return a function if you'd like to do some cleanup before this function is
+    // Return a function if you'd like to do some cleanup before this function
-    // called again.
+    // is called again.
     return () => {
       console.log('cleanup')
     }